postfalk/django-etl-sync/README.rst

 -------

 - Create readers for more source types, especially for comma limited data, and headerless CSV.
-- Add a way for data removal, if deleted from source.
+- Add data removal, if deleted from source.
 - Improve Documentation, create documention on ReadTheDocs.